Bench trial

 A bench trial is a trial by judge, as opposed to a jury.
 The term applies most appropriately to any administrative hearing in relation to a summary offense to distinguish the type of trial.
 Many legal systems (Roman, Islamic) use bench trials for most or all cases or for certain types of cases.

 As a jury renders a verdict, in a bench trial, a judge does the same by making a finding.

 United Kingdom

 England and Wales

 Most civil trials proceed without a jury and are heard by a judge sitting alone.

 Summary criminal trials may be heard by a single district judge (magistrates' court) or by a panel of at least two, but more usually three, magistrates.

-Section 47 of the Criminal Justice Act 2003 allows a bench trial for indictable offences, but is rarely used, having been exercised only two times since its inception.
+Section 47 of the Criminal Justice Act 2003 allows a bench trial for indictable offences, but is rarely used, having been exercised only twice since its inception.

 Scotland

 Most civil trials in Scotland are conducted in a sheriff court by a sheriff sitting alone.
 In the Court of Session, a judge in either the outer or inner house usually sits alone; but may sit with a jury in certain trials such as personal injury claims.

 Summary criminal trials are conducted by a sheriff in a sheriff court or a justice of the peace in the justice of the peace court sitting alone as regulated by the Criminal Procedure (Scotland) Act 1995.
 Those trials requiring juries are called solemn procedure and are also regulated under the Act.